COVID-19 Testing Sites

 Yes.
 As of Feb.
 1, 2022, Medi-Cal began covering at-home test kits obtained at pharmacies enrolled as Medi-Cal providers.

 Yes.
-At-home tests from a pharmacy and covered by Medi-Cal Rx require a prescription.
-You can get a prescription from the pharmacist when you request your test.
+At-home COVID-19 tests from a pharmacy and covered by Medi-Cal Rx require a prescription.
+You can get a prescription from your doctor or the pharmacist when you request your test at the pharmacy.

 Yes.
 Each Medi-Cal member is allowed up to eight test kits (or four test kits that include two separate tests each) per month at no charge.